puppetlabs/puppetlabs-vsphere/README.md

     puppet resource vsphere_vm /opdx1/vm/eng/garethr-test ensure=unregistered

 Please note that the module currently provides no mechanism to clean up the files left behind by this operation.

+###More usage examples

+The module examples folder contains additional usage examples:

+* [Purge unmanaged virtual machines](https://github.com/puppetlabs/puppetlabs-vsphere/tree/master/examples/purge-unmanaged-vms): Purge any machine not specified in your manifest.

-### A note on datacenters
+###A note on datacenters

 By default, this module uses the default datacenter for your installation.
 If this fails or if you have multiple virtual datacenters on vSphere, you can specify which datacenter you are managing using the `VCENTER_DATACENTER` environment variable like so:

 `VCENTER_DATACENTER=my-datacenter puppet resource vpshere_vm`